10 money mistakes anyone can make

-An emergency fund is your first line of defense against unexpected financial problems.
+An emergency fund is your first line of defence against unexpected financial problems.

 Unexpected financial problems happen rather regularly.
 Cars and the family home need repairs, health, kid’s needs, and so on.
 It’s a fact of life.